 The Company will recognize interest and penalties related to uncertain tax positions in income tax expense.
-As of December 31, 2014 and 2013, the Company had no accrued interest or penalties related to uncertain tax positions and no amounts have been recognized in the Company's statements of operations and comprehensive loss.
+As of December 31, 2015 and 2014, the Company had no accrued interest or penalties related to uncertain tax positions and no amounts have been recognized in the Company's statements of operations and comprehensive loss.

-For all years through December 31, 2014, the Company generated research credits but has not conducted a study to document the qualified activities.
+For all years through December 31, 2015, the Company generated research credits but has not conducted a study to document the qualified activities.
 This study may result in an adjustment to the Company's research and development credit carryforwards; however, until a study is completed and any adjustment is known, no amounts are being presented as an uncertain tax position for these years.
 A full valuation allowance has been provided against the Company's research and development credits and, if an adjustment is required, this adjustment would be offset by an adjustment to the deferred tax asset established for the research and development credit carryforwards and the valuation allowance.
+The Protecting Americans from Tax Hikes Act of 2015, enacted December 18, 2015, permanently extends the research and development credit.
+The Company recorded a credit of \$2.4 million for 2015.
 The Tax Increase Prevention Act of 2014, enacted December 19, 2014, reinstated the research and development credit through December 31, 2014, and the Company recorded a credit of \$1.8 million for 2014.
-In 2013 the Company recorded credits of approximately \$1.0 million related to 2012 and 2013 as a result of a previous retroactive reinstatement under the American Tax Relief Act of 2012.